 Product takes in air from the back, so consideration will have to be given to its placement and rotation.

 Filters out 100% of particulate matter above .003 microns.
 Removes formaldehyde, ozone, and other pollutants.
-Auto sensor detects air quality and adjusts unit accordingly.
+The auto sensor detects air quality and adjusts the unit accordingly.
 Quiet fans for unobtrusive operation.
 Sealed to maximize filtration.

 Somewhat pricey.
 May not handle areas above 500 square feet.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested most of our top five — the Molekule Large Room Air Purifier and the Levoit Air Purifier — to be sure that these products are worth your time.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 Having clean, mold-free air circulating about your house is one of the easiest things you can do to protect the health of your family.
 Just plug it in, turn it on, and breathe easy.
 At least that's all you need to do if you have the right air purifier.

 A model with a number of speeds that can adequately handle the volume of air you need to purify is your primary concern.
 A timer and a UV light can be desirable features, but investing in a quality filter is essential.
 If you can, find a model with a cleanable HEPA filter, which can save you a great deal of money over the years.

 When selecting an air purifier for home use, you typically have two options: portable and whole-home air purifiers.

 We focus on portable models in our product list and shopping guide.
 Portable air purifiers are typically designed to clean the air in a single room.
 You can move these models from location to location; people often place them in the bedroom, but you could locate your air purifier anywhere you wish.
 Most weigh less than 25 lbs, so they aren’t difficult to carry around the house.